bri3d/VW_Flash/patch.md

 The 8E0 is critical.

+If you plan to use this exact hook, please also check you are patching over ASW version `O20` as well.

 Do NOT attempt to use this patch on other CBOOTs.
-The offsets into the boot procedures as well as the RSA Off patch location are hard-coded.
+The offsets into the boot procedures as well as the RSA Off patch location are hard-coded, it definitely won't work.

 ```
 91 20 00 c8     movh.a     a12,#0x8002 // we're gonna use relative addressing from 0x80020000, set it up